 An active cat is a confident cat.
 The running and jumping of locomotor play helps a kitten increase strength, coordination, and flexibility.
 Locomotor play stimulates a cat’s appetite while helping to keep them physically fit.
 In addition, locomotor play helps eliminate boredom.
 An active play session in the evening can help reduce a cat’s nocturnal perambulations, which otherwise may keep the cat’s owner awake.

 In addition to the physical lessons play teaches kittens and cats, play also teaches emotional ones.
 Kittens learn that playing is just plain fun and that it feels good to run, jump, and cavort with other cats and animals, including human ones.

 Choose the Right Toys

 When introducing cat toys, introduce them one at a time.
 Use different sizes, shapes, and textures.
 Try fur, feathers, fabric, and leather.
 Roll them, toss them, slide them, and move them in different ways and at different speeds.
 When using toys such as wands or sticks that have dangling toys, play with your cat by dangling the toy in front of your cat and slowly moving it away.
 Try the feathery options that fly and mimic bird feather movement.
-These work really well and will often provoke a “pounce” in cats that like that type of toy or play activity.
-You might find that you cat likes a crinkle ball that rolls or bounces and makes noise when they “attack” it that simulates some of the movement and sounds of prey.
+These work really well and will often provoke a “pounce” in cats that enjoy that type of play activity.
+You might find that your cat likes a crinkle ball that rolls or bounces and makes noise when they “attack” that simulates some of the movement and sounds of prey.

 Once you figure out what your cat prefers, you can vary the sizes and types of cat toys within that category.